Supakornn/quartz/content/index.md

   - recents-exclude
 ---

 Welcome to my little corner of the internet!
-I'm **Supakorn**  and this is my digital garden where I put all the stuff I learn and think about.
+I'm **Supakorn** or you can call me **Gap** and this is my digital garden where I put all the stuff I learn and think about.

 Think of this like my public notebook.
 I write about things I'm working on, stuff I find interesting, and random thoughts that pop into my head.
 It's not perfect, and sometimes my English might be a bit weird (I'm still learning!), but that's okay - this is just me sharing what I know.